Learn more about the river – and not just from your kayak. You’ll thank us after your next trivia night.

 3. It provides water for a lot of people

-The River Murray provides water to around 1.5 million households, as well as farms and other businesses along its length.
+The River Murray provides water to about 1.5 million households, as well as farms and other businesses along its length.

 4. It has its own flag